pbonarigo/Sentiment-Analysis-Using-DNN/README.md

 Sharing the final project for HKUST MBA course ISOM 5240, titled "Deep Learning Business Applications with Python" developed with [@danieltsaicw](https://github.com/danieltsaicw).

 We utilized several key resources to produce a program that could identify key hashtags and analyze the sentiment of the user, identifying the Tweet as either positive, negative, or neutral.
-These included using Keras with Python running on Google's Tensorflow, as well as varios methods for training a Deconvolutional Neural Network (DNN), as well as Twitter's API functionality to create a working live demo.
+These included using Keras with Python running on Google's Tensorflow, as well as varios methods for building and training a Deep Neural Network (DNN), as well as using Twitter's API functionality to create a working live demo.

 ## The Dataset & Database